 Ara Favrot

-Director of Free the Food
+Founder, Free the Food

 Arthur “Ara” Favrot was born and raised in France.
 In 2013, he relocated to Costa Rica and began his journey exploring health-conscious communities.
 After eight years of practicing permaculture, he discovered syntropic agriculture, a method of farming that integrates natural processes and the regeneration of ecosystems.
 As he learned more, he realized he would never design “gardens” the same way he did before.